What is it?

 Surgical Myomectomy - A surgical procedure that removes the thickened area of the heart and relieves the obstruction.

 Automatic Implantable Cardiac Defibrillators (AICD) - Stops a potentially lethal arrhythmia.

 Permanent Pacemakers - This is used in patients with a slow heart rate that can occur after ASA or Myomectomy.

 Medical Therapy - Used to slow the heart rate and improve heart function.

 Our Hypertrophic Cardiomyopathy Center offers a comprehensive approach to help all patients with this disease.
-Our comprehensive approach includes evaluation by interventionalists, surgeons, electrophysiologists, imaging experts and and genetic counselors.
-The patient wil be evaluated by physicians who are specialized in this field and will choose the best treatment for each patient.
+Our comprehensive approach includes evaluation by interventionalists, surgeons, electrophysiologists, imaging experts and genetic counselors.
+The patient will be evaluated by physicians who are specialized in this field and will choose the best treatment for each patient.
 We work with the patient to select the most advanced treatment options for HCM.
 Genetic counselors will discuss genetic tests and family screening to make sure all family members receive the best tests and treatment.

 - Christopher Cove, MD

 - David Huang, MD

 Do you have hypertrophic cardiomyopathy?
 Then call the Hypertrophic Cardiomyopathy Center at (585) 341-7800 for an appointment.